cr2007/F20FO-CW2/main.typ

   This process resulted in the creation of an EnCase Image (`.E01`) file, serving as a forensic image of the evidence disk, with associated Hash values stored for verification.

+  The imaging process was completed within approximately 15 minutes.
   ],
   figure(
     caption: "The results page in FTK Imager containing the Hash values after the imaging process.",